© 2000-2009 Bob Hackett, Sander Kingsepp and Lars Ahlberg

 USS TRIGGER (SS-237) sights the task force off Tokyo Bay, but

-the submarine is unable to attack.
+is unable to attack.
 The task force arrives safely.
-The carriers
+Carriers ZUIKAKU, SHOKAKU

-ZUIKAKU, SHOKAKU and ZUIHO and light cruisers AGANO and OYODO join the task
+and ZUIHO and light cruisers AGANO and OYODO join the task force at

-force at Yokosuka -Tokyo Bay.
-CruDiv 7's KUMANO, MOGAMI and SUZUYA also arrive
+Yokosuka-Tokyo Bay.
+CruDiv 7's KUMANO, MOGAMI and SUZUYA also arrive from

-from Tokuyama.
-Before this powerful force can depart for a counterattack against
+Tokuyama.
+Before this powerful force can depart for a counterattack against the

 May 1943: